AArchLichKing/COMP3278-FRLS/README.md

 For other installing and running details, see our extra guidance video.

 Note that you need to install all libraries mentioned in this project to run the program.

 (Listed below)

 tkinter

 PIL

 datetime, time

 random

 cv2, os

 mysql.connector

 *ctypes (This one is only for resolution in Windows.
-If you are using Mac, please delete lined related to this)
+If you are using Mac, please delete lines related to this)

 To adjust the size of display, change the resizee and resizei in Homepage.py and self.i in Main.py.
 (larger value, larger window.)